Different types of houses in the UK & construction

-A maisonette is a set of rooms for living in which are typically on two seperated stories or more which have seperate entrances.
+A maisonette is a set of rooms for living in which are typically on two separated stories or more which have separate entrances.

 A property that is joined to another house but only on one side, shared by a common wall.

-A house that was built in a continous row of houses in a uniformed style, often identical.
+A house that was built in a continuous row of houses in a uniformed style, often identical.

 Construction of property

 Now we've explained the types of property, all of those different types can be built in a multitude of different ways, although some are more common in the UK than others.
 Here's a breakdown of the construction types:

 Below we've gone into detail about the different types of construction you may come across.